-- 1. Complete the admissions process and be fully admitted to Mars Hill Graduate School. - 2.
-Complete the Free Application for Federal Student Assistance (FAFSA) located online at www.fafsa.ed.gov; the federal code for MHGS is G34664. - 3.
-Submit additional documentation to verify eligibility as requested by the student financial services.
+- Complete the admissions process and be fully admitted to Mars Hill Graduate School. - Complete the Free Application for Federal Student Assistance (FAFSA) located online at www.fafsa.ed.gov; the federal code for MHGS is G34664. - Submit additional documentation to verify eligibility as requested by Student Financial Services.